Tanaya-27/haskell-little-programs/README.md

-# haskell programs
+# Haskell Programs
-A small collection of tasks to build my competency in haskell; these are loosely based on demonstrations from Graham Hutton's book "Programming in Haskell".
+A small collection of tasks to build my competency in haskell; these are loosely based on demonstrations from Graham Hutton's book "Programming in Haskell":

+## firstSCript.hs

+## functions.hs

+## typesAndClasses.hs

+## stringCompression.hs